monolyhq/monolyhq-old.github.io/_docs/team-abstract.md

 ![Image Alt text]({{"/assets/img/person-icon.png"| relative_url}})
 ### Alex
 #### Co-founder and CBO (Business)
-- IBM, AT Kearney
+- Former Consultant at A.T.
+Kearney, Ernst & Young and IBM GBS
-- BS in Economics, Columbia University in the City of New York
+- Economics at Columbia University in the City of New York
 <br>
 <br>
 <br>